-Ongoing monitoring and review of the implementation of the structure plan will involve:
+Monitoring and review of this Structure Plan will involve:

-- Reporting to Council against the relevant actions. - A desktop review of the appropriateness of the objectives and strategies every five years including an update of demographic changes and the mapping of development activity during that time.
+- 1. Reporting to Council against the relevant actions at relevant times. - 2.
+After the Victorian Government has completed the level crossing removal project, a complete review of this document, simultaneously with a review of the Pakenham Major Activity Urban Design Framework 2021' and 'Cardinia Council's Visioning Document for the Pakenham Level Crossing Removal Project 2021', will be carried out. - A desktop review of the appropriateness of the objectives and strategies every five years including an update of demographic changes and the mapping of development activity during that time.